sshaikh/london_unified_prayer_times/README.rst

 make sense out of the box.
 You can drop me a line if you get stuck - eventually that will form the documentation.

-Why not just use on of the many Prayer Time libraries available on Pypi?
+Why not just use on of the many Prayer Time libraries available on PyPi?
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 In short, because they won't output London Unified Prayer Times.